gaoding-inc/ci-task-runner/README.md

 This is a multiprocess building tasks scheduler, which is written based on NodeJS.
 It supports the increment and parallel building and can improve the speed of server building largely.

-As a common task scheduler, Ci-task-runner is not to replace Jenkins, Gitlab-CI and other continuous integration tools or Webpack, Gulp and other construction procedures, but to improve their speed of running the task.
+As a common task scheduler, Ci-task-runner enhances the running speed of the tools such as Jenkins, Gitlab-CI or Webpack, Gulp rather than take place of them.

-> "When we build a large front-end project after moving it into continuous intergration system, it will take nearly 10 minutes to complete the construction of every small modified file, so we have developed ci-task-runner, which will shorten this process to about 10 seconds."
+> "After moving a large frond-end program to this continuous integration system for building, we took around 10 minutes to modify every minor file.
+We had to develop this ci-task-runner which reduces the time to 10 seconds."

 ## Principle

 1\. **Incremental Building**:

-In medium and large projects, the building speed will definitely be very slow if full dose building is required due to the change of a small file.
-To solve this problem, ci-task-runner will compare commit logs of Git or Svn and only builds the changed file.
+Medium and large project needs full dose building if a little file has changed, in this way the building speed will be very slow.
+For sloving this problem, ci-task-runner diff commit logs of Git or Svn and building changed file.

 2\. **Parallel Building**:

-When the execution of multiple tasks is needed, ci-task-runner will run a new process according to current server's CPU quantities and finish the tasks quickly by using multi-process parallel building.
+If multiple tasks be executed, ci-task-runner will initiate a new process according to current server's CPU quantities, using mutiprocess parallel building to finish tasks quickly.

 ## Installation